nivisdata-analysis/SQL-Code/8 Week SQL Challenge/Danny's Diner.md

 GROUP BY s.customer_id;
 ```

-9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier how many points would each customer have?
+**9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier how many points would each customer have?**
-Query #9
 ```
 WITH points_cte AS(
 	SELECT s.customer_id,